 We were treated with many sights of dorsal fins breaching as the beautiful whales swam through the water.
-The great thing about BC Ferries crew is that a public announcement is made whenever a pod of whales is seen so that passengers can all get a glimpse of these marvelous creatures.
+The great thing about the BC Ferries Vancouver to Victoria crew is that a public announcement is made whenever a pod of whales is seen so that passengers can all get a glimpse of these marvelous creatures.

-Most BC Ferries vessels offer extensive onboard amenities.
-As a seasoned BC Ferries traveler, I have my own routine when traveling to Victoria.
+Most BC Ferries vessels offer extensive on-board amenities.
+As a seasoned BC Ferries traveler, I have my own routine when traveling BC Ferries Vancouver to Victoria.
 I like to frequent the Seawest Lounge, where you can enjoy scenic coastal views in a relaxing and quiet environment.
 The fee to enter is around $12 and includes hot and cold beverages, fresh pastries, crudités, and a wide selection of magazines and newspapers.

-I’ve also been known to enjoy the Pacific Buffet, which offers ocean-view dining with a buffet featuring a wide selection of hot and cold items as well as a delicious dessert bar.
+I’ve also been known to enjoy the Pacific Buffet while traveling on the Vancouver to Victoria ferry, which offers ocean-view dining with a buffet featuring a wide selection of hot and cold items as well as a delicious dessert bar.

-Other amenities onboard most BC Ferries include a self-serve restaurant, coffee and snack bar and a gift shop.
+Other amenities on board most BC Ferries include a coffee and snack bar and a gift shop.
 I must say the gift shops on BC Ferries are excellent.
 The buyer for these stores has excellent taste!
 I have found many gifts and other fine items in these stores over the years.

-If you want to just rest and relax during the voyage, there are vast seating areas onboard offering comfortable chairs, many with access to charging ports for your electronic devices.
+If you want to just rest and relax during the voyage, there are vast seating areas on board BC Ferries Vancouver to Victoria offering comfortable chairs, many with access to charging ports for your electronic devices.
 Last but not least there is usually at least one children’s play area!

-Traveling to Victoria on BC Ferries can be a fun and relaxing experience!
+Traveling on BC Ferries Vancouver to Victoria can be a fun and relaxing experience!
 Follow my tips, plan ahead, and most of all, enjoy the trip!